-Extracted from the plant Coleus forskohlii, forskolin is a chemical compound that’s been used for centuries in various forms of natural medicine.
-You may hear it also referred to interchangeably by its plant name or as borforsin, coleus, forskohlii or coleus barbatus.
+Extracted from the plant Coleus forskohlii, (alternatively, its also known as Plectranthus barbatus) forskolin is a chemical compound that’s been used for centuries in various forms of natural medicine.
+You may hear it also referred to interchangeably by its plant name or as Indian coleus, borforsin, coleus, forskohlii or coleus barbatus.

 Historically, Coleus forskohlii has been used in Brazil, eastern and central Africa, India, and other Asian countries.
-It’s often said to be an important part of Ayurvedic medicine, a millennia-old healing science that focuses on wholeness and entire body health.
+Coleus forskohlii, or Indian coleus, is often said to be an important part of Ayurvedic medicine, a millennia-old healing science that focuses on wholeness and entire body health.
 Forskolin has been used to treat heart problems, digestive disorders, skin damage (such as burns or cuts), skin conditions (like eczema and psoriasis), urinary tract infections (UTI), asthma and various other conditions.

 More recently, it’s played an important role in scientific research because of its ability to activate cAMP accumulation.
 (15) What does that mean, exactly?
-Well, cAMP (or cyclic adenosine monophosphate) is a “second messenger” that impacts various biological processes.
+Well, cAMP (also known as cyclic adenosine monophosphate or cyclic amp) is a “second messenger” that impacts various biological processes.
 These second messengers are responsible for helping your cells understand how to process the messages of various “first messengers,” like epinephrine or serotonin.
 The first messengers begin cellular processes, and then second messengers act as translators in cellular processes within your body.